Deploying a Mendix App to a Private Cloud Cluster

 The Mendix Operator CR is processed by the Mendix Operator into four steps:

-2. The StorageInstance CR is created for the database – this causes the Operator to provision database database, according to the plan selected, and pass information about the database to the Runtime CR
+The StorageInstance CR is created for the database – this causes the Operator to provision the database, according to the plan selected, and pass information about the database to the Runtime CR

-3. The StorageInstance CR is created for the file storage – this causes the Operator to provision an file storage bucket for the app and pass information about the storage to the Runtime CR
+The StorageInstance CR is created for the file storage – this causes the Operator to provision a file storage bucket for the app and pass information about the storage to the Runtime CR

 The Runtime CR is now complete, and the Runtime Controller uses the CR to pull the Docker image from the Image Registry and deploy it to an App Container in the OpenShift namespace.